cbotts/climate_zones/README.md

 # Classifying Climate Zones
-Classifciation of weather stations into evapotranspiration based climate zones
+Classification of weather stations into evapotranspiration based climate zones

 ## Objective
 Create a classification model that can classify Southern California weather data into a climate zones.
 Identify climate analogues using climate zone classifications.